Sodom and Gomorrah: Historicity

-It has been suggested that if the story does have a historical basis, the cities may have been destroyed by a natural disaster.
-One such idea is that the Dead Sea was devastated by an earthquake between 2100 and 1900 BC.
-This might have unleashed showers of steaming tar.
-It is possible that the towns were destroyed by an earthquake, especially as they lay along a major fault such as the Jordan Rift Valley; however, there are no known contemporary accounts of seismic activity that corroborate this theory, and this and the suggestion that they were destroyed by a volcano have been deemed unlikely.
-The hypothesis that the disaster resembled that in Tunguska has also been dismissed.
+In the event the story has a historical basis, some naturalistic explanations have been proposed to explain the devastation of the cities as described in the Bible including a natural disaster.
+The Dead Sea area could have been devastated by an earthquake between 2100 and 1900 BC which then might have unleashed showers of steaming tar.
+This is possible in view of the fact that the location of the towns as described in the Bible would have been along a major fault such as the Jordan Rift Valley.
+There are, however, no known contemporary accounts of seismic activity that corroborate this theory.
+This and the suggestion that they were destroyed by a volcano have been deemed unlikely.
+The hypothesis that the disaster was a meteor airburst, such as the Tunguska incident, has also been dismissed.
 Some also argue that the story is a blend of actual locations and events rather than a singular historical incident.

 Possible sites

 Archibald Sayce translated an Akkadian poem describing cities that were destroyed in a rain of fire and written from the view of a person who escaped the destruction; unfortunately, the names of the cities are not given in the work.
 Sayce later mentions that the story more closely resembles the doom of Sennacherib's host.

 The ancient Greek historiographer Strabo states that locals living near Moasada (as opposed to Masada) say that "there were once thirteen inhabited cities in that region of which Sodom was the metropolis".
-Strabo identifies a limestone and salt hill at the southwestern tip of the Dead Sea, and Mount Sodom (הר סדום, Har Sedom or جبل السدوم, Jabal(u) 'ssudūm) ruins nearby as the site of biblical Sodom.
+Strabo identifies a limestone and salt hill at the southwestern tip of the Dead Sea, and Mount Sodom (הר סדום, Har Sedom or جبل السدوم, Jabal as-Sudūm) ruins nearby as the site of biblical Sodom.

 The Jewish historian Josephus identifies the Dead Sea in geographic proximity to the ancient biblical city of Sodom.
 He refers to the lake by its Greek name, Asphaltites.
 Some scholars believe that the locations of the two cities are currently flooded beneath the southern basin of the Dead Sea.

 In 1973, Walter E. Rast and R. Thomas Schaub discovered or visited a number of possible sites of the cities, including Bab edh-Dhra, which was originally excavated in 1965 by archaeologist Paul Lapp, and later finished by Rast and Schaub following Lapp's death.
 Other possibilities include Numeira, al-Safi, Feifa (or Fifa, Feifah), and Khirbet al-Khanazir, which were also visited by Schaub and Rast.
 According to Schaub, Numeira was destroyed in 2600 BC at a different time period than Bab edh-Dhra (2350–2067 BC).
-However, Kris J. Udd proposed that the date of destruction of Numeira and that of Bab edh-Dhra could be lowered to 2100-2050 BC and 2000-1950 BC respectively.
+However, Kris J. Udd proposed that the date of destruction of Numeira and that of Bab edh-Dhra could be lowered to 2100–2050 BC and 2000–1950 BC respectively.